ivelasq/pipedream/content/blog/understanding-the-r-pipe.md

 So, the native R pipe pipes the LHS into the first argument of the function on the RHS (with an extra requirement of needing a function call on the RHS). **But that’s all!** If you want to do anything *beyond* piping the LHS into the first argument of the RHS function, then you need the special anonymous function syntax introduced above.

+A gotcha here is that we also needed to write parentheses around the anonymous function, such that a pseudocode version of the above is `mtcars |> (anonymous-function-definition)()`.
+The reason for this is so that the second set of `()` properly points to the complex expression inside the first set of `()` as the function being called.[^2][^3]

 ``` r
 mtcars |> (\(x) {
    x[which.max(x$mpg), ]
 })()
 ```

-A gotcha here is that we also needed to write parentheses around the anonymous function, such that a pseudocode version of the above is `mtcars |> (anonymous-function-definition)()`.
-The reason for this is so that the second set of `()` properly points to the complex expression inside the first set of `()` as the function being[^2] called.[^3]

 Thinking back to what we learned about the {magrittr} pipe `%>%`, you might be tempted to use the dot syntax (`.`).
-A final important note is that the dot syntax does not work with the native R pipe `|>`, since the dot syntax is a feature of {magrittr} and not of base R. For example, this works:
+A final important note is that the dot syntax does not work with the native R pipe `|>` since the dot syntax is a feature of {magrittr} and not of base R. For example, this works:

 ``` r
 mtcars %>% plot(.$hp)